Healthdirect Free Australian health advice you can count on.

 Healthy diet

-Eating a high-fibre diet of fruit, vegetables and grains, and drinking plenty of water, can help prevent the constipation that often accompanies Parkinson's disease.
-Make sure you eat a balanced diet high in omega-3 fatty acids.
+Eating a high-fibre diet of fruit, vegetables and grains, and drinking plenty of water, can help prevent the constipation that often occurs in Parkinson's disease.

 Exercise